-NALP invites you to submit a proposal for the 2014 Annual Education Conference, which will be held on April 9-12, 2014 in Seattle, Washington.
+NALP invites you to submit a proposal for the 2015 Annual Education Conference, which will be held on April 22-25, 2015 in Chicago, Illinois.
 NALP’s Annual Education Conference offers innovative and timely information through sophisticated educational programs presented by knowledgeable speakers.
 These educational programs cover an array of topics to meet the broad needs of NALP’s diverse membership.
 This is your opportunity to share your expertise and tap your creativity by developing an original program for presentation at the conference.
-Proposals specifically tailored to meet the needs of the NALP audience are strongly preferred.

 About NALP's Members